rtCamp/docs.rtcamp.com/easyengine/install/digitalocean.md

----
-title: "Install EasyEngine on Digital Ocean droplet"
+## Install EasyEngine on Digital Ocean droplet
----

 [Sign up](http://rt.cx/digitalocean) to DigitalOcean and Follow these steps